artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > which governs even us; I tell you this
 > that you might put a better face on it---
 > yes, _you_ are ruled by Fate, and _I_ am too."
+> ~ (9.619--35)

+> Her [Venus'] father said, "My dear, are you preparing
+> to alter his [Ceasars'] inevitable fate
+> all by yourself?
+It is permitted you
+> to enter the Hall of Records kept by the Fates;
+> there you will find the labor of the ages,
+> the universal script, in bronze and iron,
+> which does not fear that clashes in the sky
+> or lightning's rage will bring it down to ruin,
+> for it will be eternally secure.
+> Here you will find, inscribed on adamant
+> that will not perish ever, your son's fate:
+> and I myself have read and noted it,
+> and I will now expound on it to you,
+> so you may understand what is to come.
+> ~ (15.1004--17)

 Mortals had "deficits" that needed to be purged before becoming immortal: